python/devguide/triaging.rst

 master.
 Generally, backports to the maintenance branches are primarily bugfixes and documentation clarifications.
 Backports to the security branches are strictly reserved for PRs involving security fixes, such as crashes, privilege escalation, and DoS.
+The use of this label will cause the bot to attempt to automatically merge the PR into the branches specified.

 skip issue - Used for PRs which involve trivial changes, such as typo fixes, comment changes, and section rephrases.
 The majority of PRs require